-Another area where I specialise is self-esteem.
+Another specialisation is self-esteem.
 I have a particular interest in helping high functioning individuals who are struggling with self esteem (i.e. you look to the rest of the world like you are coping and functioning well) .
 If this is you, then you may be finding it difficult to reveal your true self to friends and even partners for fear of rejection.
-Despite your external veneer of success and/ or confidence, internally you are feeling unlovable and unworthy.
-Counselling really can help by addressing the issues of low self-esteem by developing a sense of positive self-worth.
+Despite your external veneer of success and/ or confidence, internally you may be feeling unlovable and unworthy.
+Counselling can really help by developing a sense of positive self-worth.

-Research: Research from my clients shows incredibly positive feedback, with the average rating being 9.5 out of 10 across all clients I have seen in the past 3 years.
+Research: Research from my clients shows incredibly positive feedback and I'm so proud of this because I came into this profession to help people make the changes they want in their lives.
+Post-counselling questionnaires show an average rating being 9.5 out of 10 across all clients I have seen in the past 5 years.
 And I've also had the highest success rates for recovery from emotional distress amongst my colleagues in the IAPT service.

 Contact If you'd like to get in touch with me, either to book an appointment or to find out more, please click on the email link or call me on my mobile.
 I'm happy to chat on the phone about your situation although I'm usually busy with clients during the day and early evenings, so you may need to leave me a message, but I will always call back or respond to an email promptly.

 Finally: Not everyone can afford the cost of private counselling and yet this shouldn't mean you don't get the help you need.
 So if you need counselling but can't afford to pay privately then there are various options available.
 Many charities local provide counselling for free or at low cost - these will often show up in an internet search.
 Alternatively you can self-refer yourself into the NHS Wellbeing service at wellbeing.org.

 - Child and adolescent psychotherapy

 - Sexual violence / rape